Lambersonistaken/Scrimba-React/digital-business-card/README.md

 The goal of this project is to present a simple and informative portfolio page that showcases a developer’s profile, contact details, and social links, all in a visually appealing format with responsive design principles.

----

-Let me know if you'd like any changes or additional details!